-How strong was job growth in 2012?
+How strong was job growth ?

 BLS does not aggregate jobs in a logical manner for IT

-How strong was job growth in 2012? - Janco Associates, which draws on the freshest Bureau of Labor Statistics data (PDF) to track IT hiring trends in the United States.
+How strong was job growth? - Janco Associates, which draws on the freshest Bureau of Labor Statistics data (PDF) to track IT hiring trends in the United States.
 By the company's reckoning, IT job market growth slowed to 4,200 new jobs in December versus 8,700 added jobs in November.
 For the entire year, IT gained 62,500 jobs, a 2.22 percent increase from around 2,813,000 to 2,876,000.

 Trouble is, some of the job data pulled from the BLS arguably doesn't quite fit the category of IT jobs, and much of that has to do with the way the Bureau itself gathers and presents its data.
 Here are the datasets the company used: